SableRaf/movelib/README.md

 ## About

+This library provides a convenient wrapper for the [PS Move API](http://thp.io/2010/psmove/), giving access to the Move Controller's orientation sensors, buttons, actuators (RGB led sphere, vibration motor), and camera based 3D tracking.

+It also adds support for sending and receiving the data from the controllers via OSC.

 “The PS Move API is an open source library for Linux, Mac OS X and Windows to access the Sony Move Motion Controller via Bluetooth and USB directly from your PC without the need for a PS3.
 Tracking in 3D space is possible using a PS Eye (on Linux and Windows), an iSight camera (on Mac OS X) or any other suitable camera source.” (quoted from the [PS Move API](http://thp.io/2010/psmove/) main page)

-This library provides a convenient wrapper for the PS Move API, giving access to the Move Controller's orientation sensors, buttons, actuators (RGB led sphere, vibration motor), and camera based 3D tracking.

-It also adds support for sending and receiving the data from the controllers via OSC.

 ## Download